 The REDD+ Academy is a coordinated REDD+ capacity development initiative led by the UN-REDD Programme and the UNEP Environmental Education and Training Unit, which seeks to match the scale of the global climate change mitigation challenge and enable systematic, focused capacity development to deliver REDD+ on the ground.

 Watch this video interview to learn more about the REDD+ Academy.

-The development of the REDD+ Academy responds to needs expressed by UN-REDD partner countries for a regionally-focused formal education initiative for those involved in national REDD+ programmes.
+The development of the REDD+ Academy responds to needs expressed by UN-REDD Programme partner countries for a regionally focused education initiative for those involved in national REDD+ programmes.
 Accordingly, the design of the REDD+ Academy is guided by the following principles: